-If you decide to order your quail via mail, make sure you are prepared before their arrival by ensuring that you have the right materials, and food, needed to get your Quail off to a good start.
+If you decide to order your quail via mail, make sure you are prepared before their arrival by ensuring that you have the right materials and food needed to get your Quail off to a good start.

 Not only will it please your local postal workers to have the chicks taken off their hands asap, but it will also give your chicks the best chance of survival.

-If you know a local breeder with a healthy flock of quail, you can turn to them to save on shipping costs, and quite possibly tap into their quail knowledge.
+If you know a local breeder with a healthy flock of quail, you can turn to them to save on shipping costs and quite possibly tap into their quail knowledge.

 From Hatching Eggs